 Medical benefits are offered through Oxford.
 New full-time employees are eligible for the Oxford Freedom Plan on the first of the month after commencement of employment.
 Both in-network and out-of-network benefits are offered.
-In-network benefits require a $10 co-pay for all doctor visits and referrals from primary care doctors to visit specialists.
+In-network benefits require a $10 co-pay.
 In-network hospitalization is covered at 100% and prescription drugs are available at $5 (generic) or $ 15 (brand name) co-pay.
 All out-of-network benefits are subject to a deductible of $500 per individual per calendar year, to a maximum of $1,000 family deductible per calendar year.
 Oxford then reimburses members 70% of the “usual and customary charges.”
 Members may contact Oxford at 800-444-6222 with claim questions, or to obtain new cards.
 You may also utilize Oxford’s website, www.oxhp.com to obtain cards and check their doctor network.
 Employees contribute towards the cost of the insurance based upon their salary and choice of individual or family coverage.
 The College reserves the right to change the employee’s contributions, to modify or amend the medical plan design or terminate the plan.
 Contact Human Resources for more details.

 Marymount offers dental coverage through the Cigna dental network.
 New full-time employees are eligible for the Cigna Dental Plan on the first of the month after commencement of employment.
 Marymount has two dental plans under Cigna.
 The DHMO dental plan allows members to visit Cigna general dentists, as well as receive referrals to see Cigna specialist dentists.
 Members in the DHMO dental plan are charged a reduced fee for all services.
 The DPPO dental plan allows members to visit any in-network, out-of-network dentists or specialists without referrals.
 Cigna may be reached at 800-244-6224 or www.cigna.com.
 To submit reimbursement claims for out-of-pocket costs, please fax forms to 859-550-2662.
 Employees contribute towards the cost of the dental insurance based upon the plan elected and how many dependents they choose to cover.
 The College reserves the right to change the employee’s contributions, to modify or amend the dental plan design or terminate the plan.
 Contact Human Resources for more details.